project-gemmi/gemmi/docs/headers.rst

     Fourier transform applied to map coefficients.

 gemmi/fprime.hpp
-    C++ implementation of Cromer-Libermann calculation of anomalous scattering factors, with corrections from Kissel & Pratt, Acta Cryst.
+    C++ implementation of Cromer-Liberman calculation of anomalous scattering factors, with corrections from Kissel & Pratt, Acta Cryst.
 A46, 170 (1990).
     Single header.
 No dependencies.